nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 :information_source: **Notes:**
 * You cannot add duplicate patients.
-* Patients with the exact same name, phone, email, and address are considered duplicates; otherwise, they are considered to be distinct.
+* Patients with the exact same name, phone, email, and address are considered duplicates; otherwise, they are considered distinct.

 </div>